RobertAhlin/react-elarning-app/README.md

 - Implement functions to the contact form.
 - Make quizes or any other examination test for futher learning.
 - Add a chat where students can chat with a teacher or tutor.

+# Credits
+- stack overflow: https://stackoverflow.co/ for all the knowledge out there.
+- Next.js org: https://nextjs.org/ for guides and help.
+- ChatGPT: https://chat.openai.com/ for helping me toubleshoot.